bmadden-arch/bmadden-arch.github.io/_posts/2024-11-20-Amazon-CloudFront-API-SEC-Part1.md

 ## Conclusion ##

 In this blog we have created a Regional API Gateway REST Endpoint and a CloudFront Distribution that points to our API Gateway.
 As it currently stands the API Gateway can be accessed directly using the Invoke URL or the CloudFront Distribution URL.
-In part 2 of this blog we will expand on the above configuration by adding a custom header to CloudFront which I will then reference in my Resource policy.
+In part 2 of this blog we will expand on the above configuration by adding a custom header to CloudFront.
+This will be used within my API Gateway Resource policy.
 This will prevent access to API Gateway via the Invoke URL.
+Finally in part 3 will add the final layer of protection which is a Lambda authoriser.